 But, and this tend to be counterintuitive for those who have a high empathy, it is equally important that our business survives, strives and grows to continue to deliver values to customers.

-The point of defining The North Star Metric is not so much about the metric itself than it is about helping you and your team consider business results and customer values with equal competence.
+The point of defining The North Star Metric is not so much about the metric itself than it is about helping you and your team think about business outcomes and customer outcomes with equal consideration.

 The North Star metric is a leading indicator that defines the relationship between customer problems being solved and sustainable, long-term business results.